jhogan/core/STYLE.md

 Event handler names should start with the name of the object that the event is based on, followed by an underscore, followed by the word 'on', followed by the temporal preposition ('before', after), followed by the name of the event.
-The should contain the parameters 'src', (the source of the event) and 'eargs' the event arguments (see entities.eventargs).
+They should contain the parameters 'src', (the source of the event) and 'eargs' the event arguments (see entities.eventargs).

 ### Example